heli-os/pokemon/README.md

 # nginx
+This Repository is a project for my project of critical importance.
-This repository is a project for submitting a final exam for the C Programming (2) course in the first semester of the second year of my university.
+That is for submitting final exams the C Programming (2) course in the first semester of our sophomore year.